 One way to do this is by creating exceptional moments within your experience that increase your chances of a five-star review.
-Let’s break down a few ways to create some magic for your guests.
+Let’s break down a few ways to make some magic for your guests.

 Set (and live up to) expectations